visoth/functional-js-basic-example/README.md

 ## How to use it

-To start the project, simply run this commande:
+To start the project, simply run the following commandes:

 ```
 $ yarn install